ashahzad4/Zaypay/README.markdown

 ------------------------------

 Zaypay API works with __Price Settings__.
-A *price setting* determines how and in which countries payments can be made and by how much a consumer needs to pay inorder to complete the payment.
+A *price setting* determines how and in which countries payments can be made and by how much a consumer needs to pay in order to complete the payment.
 You can create a price setting by clicking the price setting  link on your dashboard  ( at http://zaypay.com ).

 Price Settings offer following modes: